Create, update, and fetch details from custom SQL models.

-- Manage the views of all the models synced to different destinations in one place.
+Manage the views of all models synced to different destinations in one place.

-You can find the Models option in the left navigation bar of the RudderStack dashboard that lets you view all the existing models, as shown:
+You can find the Models option in the left navigation bar of the RudderStack dashboard that lets you view all existing models:

 Follow these steps to create a model: